-For that indicator, The World Bank provides data for Germany from 1970 to 2016.
-The average value for Germany during that period was 1075.23 billion U.S. dollars with a minumum of 120.21 billion U.S. dollars in 1970 and a maximum of 2115.29 billion U.S. dollars in 2014.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Germany from 1970 to 2021.
+The average value for Germany during that period was 1150.17 billion U.S. dollars with a minimum of 119.94 billion U.S. dollars in 1970 and a maximum of 2085.15 billion U.S. dollars in 2021.

 Definition: Household final consumption expenditure (formerly private consumption) is the market value of all goods and services, including durable products (such as cars, washing machines, and home computers), purchased by households.
 It excludes purchases of dwellings but includes imputed rent for owner-occupied dwellings.
 It also includes payments and fees to governments to obtain permits and licenses.
 Here, household consumption expenditure includes the expenditures of nonprofit institutions serving households, even when reported separately by the country.
 Data are in current U.S. dollars.